Your buying guide for the best kids' phones in 2021

-Most iPhones will be well over-budget for a child but it is still possible to buy older models like the iPhone 8, secondhand or refurbished from MusicMagpie for under £300.
+Most iPhones will be well over-budget for a child but it is still possible to buy older models like the iPhone 8, secondhand or refurbished from resellers like MusicMagpie.
 If they demand a current-generation iPhone, look to the slightly cheaper iPhone SE 2020, which starts at £419.
 Even this, though, might be more expensive than what you had in mind.

-Most of the phones we recommend run Android, which is every bit as good as iOS (and typically has many more free apps).
-It's also very simple to use, but read our Android vs iPhone comparison to get a better idea of the key differences.
+Most of the phones we recommend run Android, which is every bit as good as iOS (and typically supports a wider range of free apps).
+Android devices are also very simple to use, but read our Android vs iPhone comparison to get a better idea of the key differences.

-Both platforms are equally suited to children in the respect that they can be locked down so that your child accesses only what you want them to.
+Both platforms are equally suited to children in the respect that they can be locked down so that your child only has access to experiences you're comfortable with them using.
 Read our advice on the best parental control software.